buraksezer/olric/README.md

 * Some parts of FSCK implementation is missing: It currently doesn't repair failed backups,
 * Design & write benchmarks,
 * Document the external HTTP API,
-* Build a website for OlricDB and create extensive documentation.
+* Build a website for Olric and create extensive documentation.

 ## Caveats

-OlricDB uses Golang's built-in map.
+Olric uses Golang's built-in map.
 It's known that the built-in map has problems with the GC:

 * [Go GC and maps with pointers](https://www.komu.engineer/blogs/go-gc-maps)
 * [GC is bad but you shouldn’t feel bad](https://syslog.ravelin.com/gc-is-bad-and-you-should-feel-bad-e9bdd9324f0)

-OlricDB already uses `map[uint64][]byte` as underlying data structure.
+Olric already uses `map[uint64][]byte` as underlying data structure.
 It should work fine for most of the cases.

 I have implemented an off-heap hash table with [mmap](http://man7.org/linux/man-pages/man2/mmap.2.html).
 We may add an option to use it in the future but my implementation needs too much effort to be used in production.